Fire Resistant Landscapes

 Plant materials are the living vegetation in your landscape, both native and introduced.
-The term Firewise plant materials indicate plants that are less flammable than others.
+The term "firewise" or " fire resistant" plant materials indicate plants that are less flammable than others.
 In the figure below you will see different types of plants and where they rank on a more to less fire resistance spectrum.

 All plants will burn if conditions are right.
 Plant condition is more important than species.
 Depending on growth form and access to water and nutrients, the same species may be slow to ignite in one environment and highly combustible in another.

-- are high in soap or salt content.
+- are high in soap or pectin content

 - are drought tolerant

 Less fire resistant plants typically share one or more of the following characteristics.
 They often:

 - accumulate fine, twiggy, dry, or dead material